hwayne/learntla-v2/docs/beginner/action-properties.rst

   :diff: action_props/counters_1/counters.tla
   :fails:

-unfortunately, TLC can't check this, due to limitations of the model checker.
+Unfortunately, TLC can't check this, due to limitations of the model checker.

   [] followed by action not of form [A]_v.